UffizziCloud/docs/docs/quickstart.md

 The following prerequisites are required for this guide:

 1. A GitHub or GitLab account for creating a Uffizzi Cloud login
-2. Installing and configuring Uffizzi
+2. Installing and configuring the Uffizzi client
 3. Deciding which continuous integration tool to configure, if any

 ## Install Uffizzi